wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 ## PROTIP: Before you go

+1. Print off a few dozen cards containing lyrics to the <a href="#LeftMyHeart">song above</a> so you can pass them out for a sing along while you're together in a Cable Car.

 1. Two airports are both around 45 minutes from downtown San Francisco:

     * SFO from the south